breakermind/lv8-how-to/README.md

 6. <a href="https://github.com/breakermind/how/tree/main/p6"> Database Translations </a>
 7. <a href="https://github.com/breakermind/how/tree/main/p7"> Jobs, Queues, Schedulers </a>
 8. <a href="https://github.com/breakermind/how/tree/main/p8"> Storage, Files, Upload </a>
-9. <a href="https://github.com/breakermind/how/tree/main/p9"> Testing, PHPUnit, Image Upload, Image Resize </a>
+9. <a href="https://github.com/breakermind/how/tree/main/p9"> Testing, PHPUnit, Email Message, Image Upload and resize </a>
 10. <a href="https://github.com/breakermind/how/tree/main/p10"> ServiceProvider, Registry Pattern </a>

 ### Composer, git